 - Grow the mailing list organically over time

-- Using an email deliverability tool like InboxAlly to make this list less cumbersome…
+- Use an email deliverability tool like InboxAlly to make this list less cumbersome

-The intention of providing an exhaustive list like this is to best prepare you for success.
-It is a tall order to plan, create, and monitor an Email campaign.
-If you are a solo freelancer or part of a small team, outsourcing as much as you can to dependable tools and services can lessen this dull pain.
+Providing an exhaustive list like this is to prepare you for success.
+It is a tall order to plan, create, and monitor an email campaign.
+If you are a solo freelancer or part of a small team, outsourcing as much as possible to dependable tools and services can lessen this dull pain.

-If you are using Email Deliverability tools like InboxAlly , you will be notified how often your emails end up in the spam folder.
-This doesn’t necessarily mean you have been blacklisted.
-It is best to go directly to blacklisting sites and go through their specific removal process.
+Suppose you are using Email Deliverability tools like InboxAlly.
+In that case, they will notify you of how often your emails end up in the spam folder.
+However, this doesn’t necessarily mean you have been blacklisted.
+So, it is best to go directly to blacklisting sites and go through their specific removal process.

-Some common IP Blacklist providers are Barracuda, Spamhaus, and Sorbs.
-A few blacklisting tools make it easy and offer a self-service removal process.
+Some typical IP Blacklist providers include Barracuda, Spamhaus, and Sorbs.
+A few blacklisting tools also simplify it and offer a self-service removal process.

-By increasing your personal proficiency and delegating intelligently… it will be virtually impossible to get blacklisted again.
+Increasing your proficiency and intelligently delegating will make it virtually impossible to get blocked again.

-It can become quite a complex topic, so it is in high hopes that you have learned all you need to know about IP Blacklisting from this article.
-If you have any questions about increasing email campaign success, feel free to contact a deliverability expert at InboxAlly to fill in the blanks.
+It can become quite a complex topic, so it is high hopes that you have learned all you need to know about IP Blacklisting from this article.
+If you have questions about increasing email campaign success, contact a deliverability expert at InboxAlly to fill in the blanks.